 AI Tools for Writing Focus: Why Writers Struggle Today

 Staying focused while writing is harder than ever, thanks to constant digital distractions.
-Fortunately, AI tools for writing focus, like RescueTime and Focus@Will, can help you reclaim your attention and liberate you from the grip of these distractions, thereby boosting your productivity.
+Smartphones, email, and endless tabs make it easy to lose hours without noticing.
+One study from RescueTime found that people check their phones an average of 58 times per day, with many of those checks happening during work hours.
+That’s a lot of broken focus.
+Fortunately, AI writing tools like RescueTime and Focus@Will can help you reclaim your attention and break free from distractions, thereby boosting your productivity.

 Distractions That Break Your Flow

 Writing needs deep focus, but the world pulls your attention in a hundred directions.
 Emails pop up.
 Notifications buzz.
 One quick Google search turns into a half-hour detour.
-Your brain shifts gears too often, and it breaks your writing flow.
+Your brain shifts gears too often, disrupting your writing flow.

 Knowing where to start or how long tasks will take can be challenging, even when you’re ready to work.
 While busy, you may feel productive, but it’s hard to finish strong writing without focus.